-Performance measure target: The goal is to have 90 percent of backbone highway pavement rated fair or above using the most cost-effective pavement improvement methods available.
+Performance measure target: The goal is to have 85 percent of the total system and 90 percent of backbone highway pavement rated fair or above using the most cost-effective pavement improvement methods available.

 How do we measure it?
 The Pavement Condition Index (PCI) method is used for rating pavement condition based on visual signs of pavement distress, such as cracks, ruts and potholes.
-PCI is a numerical rating that ranges from 0 to 100-where 100 represents pavement in excellent condition and 55 represents a minimum rating for pavement in fair condition.
+PCI is a numerical rating that ranges from 0 to 100 - where 100 represents pavement in excellent condition and 55 represents a minimum rating for pavement in fair condition.
 Specialized pavement data collection vehicles gather data on the state trunk highway system on a two-year statewide collection cycle.
+The two collection cycles reported for the 2019 reporting period include the 2017 and 2018 collection seasons.
+Due to construction and other limiting factors, not all system miles may be collected and rated in a given year.
+This reporting cycle represents 14,348 rated miles.